Rickaym/manim-sideview/README.md

 + Added `manim-sideview.stop` for stopping any running processes
 + Paths are now normalized to work with both forward and backward slashes
 + video directories are now static and will not depend on the verdict of manim
-+ Setting a valid path no longer replies with "Success" because this can be confusing when there is an exception thrown later down the line that has has nothing to do with the scene name
++ Setting a valid path no longer replies with "Success" because this can be confusing when there is an exception thrown later down the line that has nothing to do with the scene name
 + `manim.cfg` files are now derived from the working path - which is the correct case
 + Added support server link

 #### 0.0.1 - 0.0.2

-Initial release of Manim Sideview.
+The initial release of Manim Sideview.

 ## Credits